-A smaller gathering for Thanksgiving can be just as special as a large feast!
+Scaling down Thanksgiving this year?
+Having a smaller Thanksgiving Dinner can be just as special as a large feast!
+I am sharing the best small Thanksgiving Dinner menu for two or more people.
 Create a basic menu and follow these tips for an intimate Thanksgiving Dinner to cherish!

 These tips will help you merge tradition and simplicity for a cozy meal everyone can be thankful for.

 If you are serving 2-8 people on Thanksgiving Day, opt for a more simple menu.

 - Choose one appetizer, like a simple Thanksgiving Cheeseball to hold guests over.

 - Choose a few easy thanksgiving side dishes that can be divided in half, or choose sides where you can repurpose leftovers or freeze portions to reduce waste.

 - Instead of a large whole roasted turkey, make a turkey breast or Cornish game hens.

 - Stick to 1-2 desserts to avoid an abundance of leftovers.

 There are several more options to choose from in my holiday category!
 A more intimate holiday gathering means a smaller celebration with meaning and gratitude!

 Alternatives to Turkey on Thanksgiving